10 Things to Do in Milan at Christmas

 New Year's Eve in Piazza Duomo| ©AndreasC

-During the Christmas period temperatures in the city of Milan can drop to 1°C, so you will need to keep warm throughout your stay.
-Be sure to wear winter clothing to conserve body heat for longer.
+During the Christmas period, temperatures in the city of Milan can drop to 1°C, so you'll need to keep warm throughout your stay.
+Be sure to wear winter clothing to retain body heat for longer and keep these tips in mind:

-• Wear three layers of clothing (one close-fitting, the second a little loose and the last one loose-fitting).
-In this way, you will stay warm and control the moisture generated by sweating.
+• Wear three layers of clothing (one close to the skin, the second slightly loose, and the last loose-fitting).
+This will keep you warm and control moisture generated by perspiration.

-• Use accessories for the head, neck and hands, which allow you to protect from the cold the areas that the clothing does not cover.
-Ideally, you should wear a hat with ear muffs, a scarf and gloves.
+• Wear accessories for your head, neck, and hands to protect areas that your clothing does not cover from the cold.
+Ideally, you should wear a hat with earflaps, a scarf, and gloves.

-• Do not forget to wear winter shoes.
-Remember that this type of footwear will provide a good level of traction on the snow, preventing you from slipping unexpectedly when moving.
+• Don't forget to wear winter shoes.
+Remember that this type of footwear will give you good traction on the snow, preventing you from slipping unexpectedly when moving around.